 The Town's budget-to-actual performance for FY 23-24 to date shows favorable variances for both revenues and expenses.
-Actual revenues are performing well, with receipts exceeding expectations by \$3.3M (13%).
-This is mainly the result of Sales Tax, Construction Sales Tax, and Building Permit revenues all performing better than expected due to continued residential and commercial growth in the Town and a strong Arizona economy.
-Operating Budget revenues through September are \$5.1M higher than the same period last fiscal year, an increase of 22%.
+Actual revenues are performing well, with receipts exceeding expectations by \$5.3M (10%).
+This is mainly the result of Sales Tax, Construction Sales Tax, and Building Permit revenues all performing better than expected due to continued residential and commercial growth in the Town and a strong local economy.
+Operating Budget revenues through November are \$9.2M higher than the same period last fiscal year, an increase of 19%.

 The FY 23-24 budget originally included an estimate of 800 new single-family permits and 686 multi-family units, for a total of 1,486 residential units.
-Through September 2023, the Town has already issued 455 single-family building permits and 168 multi-family units, for a total of 623 residential units, or 42% of the annual total.
-Because we estimate that the same number of people live in a multi-family unit as a single-family home, the multi-family portion of the Town's population has become a noticeable reason for our continued revenue growth.
+Through November 2023, the Town has already issued 710 single-family building permits and 363 multi-family units, for a total of 1,073 residential units, or 72% of the annual total.
+Because we estimate that the same number of people live in both types of homes, the multi-family portion of the Town's population has become a noticeable reason for our continued revenue growth.
 This growth continues to drive higher revenues, especially sales tax and state-shared revenues.

-Total expenses to date are \$4.1M (16%) below budget.
+Total expenses to date are \$3.9M (9%) below budget.
 This favorable variance comes from a combination of vacancy savings in personnel costs and savings in several expenditure categories including street and building maintenance, contracted IT services, personal protective clothing and equipment, and vehicle fuel and maintenance.
-Staff is reviewing current and prior-year expense variances to determine if some budgets can be right-sized to better align with historical trends and current needs.
+Staff recently reviewed current and prior-year expense variances and determined that some budgets can be right-sized to better align with historical trends and current needs.
+This analysis resulted in reductions of \$1.7M to departments' operating budgets in November.

-The Revised Operating Budget anticipated that year-to-date expenses (before transfers) would exceed revenues by \$1.2M.
-However, because actual results to date are better than expected, revenues are \$6.3M above expenses, an improvement of \$7.5M (635%).
+The Revised Operating Budget anticipated that year-to-date revenues would exceed expenses (before transfers) by \$9.1M.
+However, because actual results to date are better than expected, revenues are \$18.3M above expenses, an improvement of \$9.2M (101%).

-The Operating Budget is projected to end the fiscal year with a record-high fund balance of \$146.4M broken down as follows:
+The Operating Budget is projected to end the fiscal year with a record-high fund balance of \$150.4M broken down as follows:

 - \$38.9M in the 25% Operating Reserves

 - \$44.0M in PSPRS and ASRS pension reserves

 - \$3.0M in the newly created Road Replacement reserve

 - \$0.3M restricted for road maintenance projects funded by HURF revenues

-- \$60.2M unreserved fund balance
+- \$64.2M unreserved fund balance

-Staff will present policy options to the Town Council in November that will recommend using some of this available fund balance to address long-term strategies related to the Town's operating reserves, debt management policies, and bond rating objectives.
+Staff presented policy options to the Town Council in early November that recommended using some of the unreserved fund balance to address long-term strategies related to the Town's operating reserves, debt management policies, and bond rating objectives.
+These recommendations will be further explored during the FY 24-25 budget process.

 While the national media focus on geopolitical events, Federal Reserve policies, the stock market, and talk of a possible recession, the Arizona economy remains diversified with strong fundamentals and low unemployment.
-Still, inflation and rising interest rates are impacting the local and regional housing markets in ways not seen in years.
+Still, inflation and rapid interest rate increases are impacting the local and regional housing markets in ways not seen in years.
 New single-family housing starts remain robust in Queen Creek; however, higher mortgage interest rates and the lack of inventory of existing homes for sale has kept many would-be homebuyers on the sidelines.
 Multi-family developments continue to add a significant number of new units to the Town's housing stock.